Employees

 Calculating annual holiday entitlement

-What constitutes a ‘working week’, and how you calculate your holiday entitlement, will depend on your working arrangement.
+What constitutes a ‘working week’ and how you calculate your holiday entitlement depends on your working arrangement.

 You may have a consistent pattern of work, but it’s not the same each week.
 This could be because:

-- you work the same total number of hours or days each week, but the number of hours each day or the days worked each week changes
+- you work the same total number of hours or days each week, but the number of hours each day or the days worked each week change

-- you have a work pattern that is consistent but not based on a seven-day cycle, for example, you work 4 days on, 4 days off.
+- you have a work pattern that is consistent but not based on a 7-day cycle, for example, you work 4 days on, 4 days off.

 If this is the case, you can agree with your employer to work out your annual holiday entitlement in either days or hours.